eon01/django-boilerplate/README.md

 ## How to use

 The Django project, the database, the S3 bucket name and every resource you use and  is called "boilerplate", CTRL+F and change "boilerplate" in code with the name of your project/bucket/etc...

+Don't forget to change the module name (folder 'boilerplate') to a folder name of your choice.

+e.g: If you want to create a project called "my-project", you should change the folder name "boilerplate" to "my-project" and change every occurence of "boilerplate" within your code to "my-project".
+Then run `docker-compse up`.

+## To Do

+- Kubernetes deployment templates for Django.

 ## Contribution